 - Add cream cheese: Add a ribbon of tangy sweetness, just like Joanna Gaines’ extremely popular pumpkin bread with cream cheese recipe.

 - Add chocolate chips: Yes to chocolate chip-pumpkin bread!
 Add semisweet chocolate chips or chunks to the batter.

 - Make a topping: Make a sweet, crumbly streusel to top the bread before popping it in the oven, similar to these pumpkin muffins.
 Or simply top with pumpkin seeds or rolled oats for texture.

 Once the bread cools completely, wrap it in plastic wrap or aluminum foil.
 To keep pumpkin bread moist, store it in an airtight container.
 It will keep at room temperature for two days or in the fridge for up to one week.

 To freeze pumpkin bread, let the bread cool, then wrap it tightly in storage wrap or freezer paper.
 Place it in a freezer-safe resealable bag, and store in the freezer for up to three months.
 To use, let it come to room temperature in the refrigerator or at room temperature, then slice.

 Why does pumpkin bread sink in the middle?

-may sink a little as they cool—but if your pumpkin bread sinks a lot, it may be underdone.
+Since they’re so dense, some quick breads may sink a little as they cool.
+If your pumpkin bread sinks a lot, it may be underdone.
 To avoid this, follow one of the doneness checks above.
-Another trick is to cover your loaf during the last 20 minutes of baking with aluminum foil.
-This ensures the middle cooks while the top stays golden instead of burning.
+Another trick is to cover your loaf with foil during the final 20 minutes of bake time.
+This ensures that the middle of the loaf cooks through while the top stays golden instead of burning.

 How do you keep pumpkin bread moist?